 - 3.1 It is estimated that the mineral reserves that can be extracted are just under 0.5 million tonnes (current best estimate 460,000 but 500,000 tonnes have been assumed for this assessment to give a robust assessment).
-The saleable products will comprise washed concreting and fine sand together with single sized gravels (10mm/20mm/40mm). - 3.2 A practical timescale for extracting this quantity of minerals would be around 5 years. - 3.3 Over a 5 year period this would equate to 100,000 tonnes per annum. - 3.4 Using typical 20 tonne load HGV's this would equate to an average of 5,000 HGV movement per annum. - 3.5 Assuming no weekend working and a 245 day working year this would equate to an average of around 20 HGV movements per day during the week only. - 3.6 The total scheme will be implemented in phases (see Phasing Drawings).
+The saleable products will comprise washed concreting and fine sand together with single sized gravels (10mm/20mm/40mm). - 3.2 The timescale for extracting the minerals has been carefully considered.
+If extracted over just a couple of years the activity per day would clearly increase.
+If the extraction period was increased then the inconvenience that may be perceived to be caused would be over a longer period.
+A practical timescale for extracting the mineral would be around 5 years balancing the daily activity with the duration of the works. - Over a 5 year period this would equate to 100,000 tonnes per annum. - 3.4 Using typical 20 tonne load HGV's this would equate to an average of 5,000 HGV movement per annum. - 3.5 Assuming no weekend working and a 245 day working year this would equate to an average of around 20 HGV movements per day during the week only. - The total scheme will be implemented in phases (see Phasing Drawings).
 The work will also involve the importing of fill material for the site's reinstatement as each phase is worked and after the completion of the extraction works.
 Fill material will be brought on to the site almost continuously over a 6 year period (i.e. allowing a year after the completion of the extraction works to completely reinstate the site.
 Topsoil and any other useable material will be stockpiled on site to reduce the amount of material to be used for the reinstatement. - 3.7 Assuming a similar amount of fill material as the minerals extracted, but over a 6 year period would result in another average of 17 HGV movements per day. - 3.8 The total effects of the development would therefore be an average of 37 HGV movements per day over 5 years and 17 per day for the following year. - 3.9 It is unlikely that the vehicles taking minerals from the site would be able to return with suitable fill material but if this was possible it would be considered for the obvious benefit of saving cost but to also reduce the number of movements to / from the site but the worst case would be 40 laden vehicles entering / leaving the site and 40 unladen vehicles entering / leaving the site. - Over an 8 hour operational day (times to be agreed as part of the CEMP) this would equate to an average of less than 5 vehicles arriving and 5 vehicles departing per hour per hour for the first 5 years, and an average of around 2 vehicles per hour arriving and departing in the final year.
 All HGV's will arrive from, and depart to, the A588 to the east.